LinkedIn Xray search: Everything you need to know [+ search examples]

 However, with the recent LinkedIn subscriptions and sales engagement tools development, the LinkedIn Xray search fell slowly into oblivion.
 Nonetheless, it still holds its value and can help in many ways.
 Whereas LinkedIn fails due to subscription limitations.

-That’s why, in this article, we will cover what LinkedIn Xray means, what the benefits are, and how to get the most out of it to find ideal prospects or candidates.
+That's why, in this article, we will cover what LinkedIn Xray means, what the benefits are, and how to get the most out of it to perform LinkedIn prospecting and find ideal prospects or candidates.

 LinkedIn Xray search is a method used to research your prospects or candidates on Google.
 In other words, using the Google browser, you can search for the profiles without using LinkedIn internal filters.